A Nest of Knowledge 16″x13″; vintage magazines; 2025

 STATEMENT

-Hello, my name is Leah Flanagan but I go by the artist name, Flanzella.
-I was born and raised in Toronto and now reside in Dallas, Texas.
-I studied at McMaster University for Multimedia & Communications with a focus in Studio Art.
-This program gave me a foundation in graphic design that is apparent in my artwork.
-After graduating, I reverted back to paper over digital artworks, enticed by the inability to push “CTL+Z” when making a mistake.
-I’m fascinated by the production of mass media and publishing, so it was an instant attraction for me to become a collage artist.
-It was not until 2019 when I discovered vintage publications that my artwork was elevated to what it is today.
+Flanzella was born and raised in Toronto and now resides in Dallas, Texas.
+She studied at McMaster University for Multimedia & Communications with a focus in Studio Art.
+This program gave her a foundation in graphic design that is apparent in her artwork.
+After graduating, she reverted back to paper over digital artworks, enticed by the inability to push “CTL+Z” when making a mistake.
+She is fascinated by the production of mass media and publishing, so it was an instant attraction for her to become a collage artist.
+It was not until 2019 when she discovered vintage publications that her artwork was elevated to what it is today.

 BIO